ragley/Ragleys-STR/README.md

   - The Data folder within the skyrim game folder
   - (e.g. ```X:/Games/RSTR/Game Root/Data```)

+## Skyrim
+The wabbajack uses the Game Root method, where it has it's own installation of skyrim, however you must have a clean installation of Skyrim Special Edition (1.6.x) installed in English for it to hash files against.
+- Launch the game through Steam and let the launcher set some settings and create necessary files.
+  - The settings it picks won't matter because BethINI is used to set more optimized options for your system.
+- Run Skyrim once so it gets to the main menu, then quit.

 ## Wabbajack
 1. If it isn't already, install Wabbajack according to the instructions at: https://github.com/wabbajack-tools/wabbajack (__NOT IN ROOT OF DRIVE, PROGRAM FILES, or DOWNLOADS.
 It needs to be in a new folder__)